austintgriffith/poor-mans-abi-decode/README.md

 }
 ```

-For reference, here is how you do the encoding of the byte array:
+For reference, here is how you do the encoding of the byte array in javascript:
 ```javascript
 contracts.Example.hello(
   this.state.web3.utils.toHex(this.state.broadcastText),